Andu7789/MyProject-Recipe-and-Shop/ReadMe.md

   * Search Input Bar with Search and reset buttons -
     * User can enter a main ingredient which in conjunction with the filters will return 20 recipes
-    * utilises 'focus' on search bar so a user can press the 'enter' key once they have typed and this will carry out the same functionality as clicking the 'search' button
+    * Utilises 'focus' on search bar so a user can press the 'enter' key once they have typed and this will carry out the same functionality as clicking the 'search' button
   * Filters
     * Cuisine Type - Choose a country
     * Meal Type - Breakfast, lunch, dinner etc